The Galápagos are this winter visitor's most southerly home

 Although their diet is primarily fish and small crustaceans, Belted Kingfishers will also take insects, reptiles, and small mammals

-Highlights where the Belted Kingfisher can be seen
+Spots where the Belted Kingfisher can be observed

 A walk on Santa Fe